 - Successfully complete a minimum of four Level 3 courses

 - Students can study up to ten Level 3 courses – where students have more than five courses in total, the Tasmanian Qualifications Authority will automatically calculate the best score for the student.

 - A maximum of five Level 3 courses will be used to calculate their ATAR

 All Australian universities send offers of course places to students based on their ATAR.
 Individual universities can provide information on the minimum ATAR needed to be offered a place for each course, however the higher your ATAR the better chance you will have of receiving an offer in the course you are aiming for.

-For more information on the TCE and ATAR, visit www.tqa.tas.gov.au
+For more information on the TCE and ATAR, visit Office of Tasmanian Assessment, Standards & Certification (TASC) https://www.tasc.tas.gov.au/

-In 2013, six out of the top fifteen performing Senior High Schools in Tasmania were Tasmanian Government Schools.
+In 2020, the top three performing Senior High Schools in Tasmania were Tasmanian Government Schools.
 Our schools consistently produce outstanding academic achievers who gain entry to Australia’s best universities.

-These rankings are based on the number of students per school who achieved an ATAR of 98.4 or higher.
+These rankings are based on the number of students per school who achieved an ATAR score in the top 100 in Tasmania.